backoffice/bot.roundlake.paymentui/README.md

 + Uses an api call to get related contacts and only gets parent/child relationships
 + Uses id 15 instead of 14 for partial payments
-+ Uses the default payment processor
++ Uses the payment processor as set on the [settings page for the extension](https://ymcaga.org/administrator/?option=com_civicrm&task=civicrm/paymentui/feessettings)
-+ Creates a custom field to hold late fees and adds late fees according to the parsed late fee schedule
++ Adds late fees based on the "Event Late Fees" (a custom field on the event) and the Late Fee amount set on the [settings page for the extension](https://ymcaga.org/administrator/?option=com_civicrm&task=civicrm/paymentui/feessettings)
 + Creates a token of the table of partially paid event registrations for the contact and anyone they have a child of relationship to
-+ Adds a credit card processing fee of 2% to all payments
++ Adds a credit card processing fee based on the percentage amount set on the [settings page for the extension](https://ymcaga.org/administrator/?option=com_civicrm&task=civicrm/paymentui/feessettings)
-+ Creates a settings page: civicrm/paymentui/feessettings where one can set the processing fee and the late fee Note to create a partially paid event registration: Register user on the backend and edit the amount under payment Information to be less than the Total Fees
++ Creates a settings page: civicrm/paymentui/feessettings where one can set the processing fee and the late fee

 Added Features: